kazeemOnis/farmhouse/README.md

 ```
 npm start
 ```
-Open your web browser and open the link below to your localhost and port number
+Open your web browser and enter the URL below to your localhost and port number

 ```
 localhost:3000
 ```

 ## Built With

 * NodeJS